It is a figure of an American infantry soldier during World War II. I made it in May 2014.

 Some figures are painted very much as handsome, some are not so good even before the painting was good looking.
 Because the conclusion was terrible even if the 1mm writing brush slips off, there is an interesting part.

 All the members wear leather boots.
-It looks considerably high-quality boots.
+It looks like considerably high-quality boots.
 That reminds me, I have remembered the scene that Sergeant Saunders asked for new boots from a recruited soldier in the TV drama Combat! first season.

 I remembered the time of the elementary school child in this way set out these figures in various ways.
 The eraser of the superpower car and the eraser of the villain monster of the TV heroes called Ultraman are popular with an elementary school in Japan approximately 35 years ago.
 These were the size of half of these figures.

-I reflect whether I should have worked on the painting a little more slowly and more carefully.
-Well, six members gathered and good atmosphere so it’s OK this time.
+I reflect on whether I should have worked on the painting a little more slowly and more carefully.
+Well, six members gathered and a good atmosphere so it’s OK this time.
 A figure painting is difficult but very interesting.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.